ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

     sudo reboot

+once bott

+    nvidia-smi

-see issue 2 if got purple screen after reboot (especially after update and upgrade)
+see you have driver or not, see issue 2 if got purple screen after reboot (especially after update and upgrade)

 ## 1.speaker no sound or keyboard backlight